ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.13c.
+1. Fix aditional bugs concerning with unidirectional Hirschberg method with -LS option.

 ## Changes in version 2.4.13b.
 1. Fix a few aditional bugs concerning with unidirectional Hirschberg method with -LS option.